BimaL05/Todo-List/README.md

 -Tech used: HTML, CSS, JavaScript, Node.js, MongoDB

+##Features
   -Add list on a current date

   -Can add custom parameter or address (For eg. - localhost:3000/workList/)

   -Can Add/Remove list

   -Database connected using MongoDB.